- Home

 - 2

-Make the chimichurri marinade by adding red wine vinegar, olive oil, shallots, garlic cloves, cilantro, parsley, oregano, red pepper flakes, erythritol, salt, and black pepper to a food processor.
+Make the chimichurri marinade by adding 4 fl oz red wine vinegar, 4 fl oz extra virgin olive oil, 2 peeled shallots, 4 peeled garlic cloves, 1/2 cup fresh cilantro leaves, 2 tablespoons chopped fresh parsley, 1 tablespoon fresh oregano leaves, 1/2 teaspoon red pepper flakes, 1 teaspoon erythritol (or substitute with stevia or monk fruit), 1 teaspoon kosher salt, and 1/2 teaspoon black pepper to a food processor.
 Pulse until well combined into a thick, vibrant green sauce with a slightly chunky texture.
 Reserve half of the chimichurri in a separate container for serving.

 - 3

-Transfer half of the chimichurri to a shallow dish or resealable bag, add the prepared steak, and turn to coat all sides thoroughly.
+Transfer half of the chimichurri to a shallow dish or resealable bag, add the prepared 32 oz skirt steak, and turn to coat all sides thoroughly.
 Cover and refrigerate overnight for 8-12 hours, allowing the acids and herbs to tenderize and flavor the meat.
 Keep the reserved chimichurri refrigerated separately.

 - 4